AntumMT/mod-sounds/README.md

 ### Description:

-A set of free sounds that mods can use.
+A [Minetest][] mod that provides a set of free sounds & methods for nodes.

-As of right now, only sounds from the [default][] mod have been added.
+As of right now, only sounds from [default][] mod have been added.

 ### Licensing: